 Personalisation and accessibility are being touted to trump a stale one-size-fits-all approach.
 We’re screen agnostic and more digitally savvy than ever but, we’re still distracted and impatient, with only 1% of a typical workweek available to ‘learn’ 1.

 So, what does this context mean for how organisations go about developing people’s skills to thrive in a modern workforce?
 Have training courses finally passed their sell-by date or do they just need a serious revamp?
-As somebody spending a great deal of time helping organisations to think about these very questions, Mark Wheatley, Director of Client Solutions at Lane4, has noticed several trends.

 The bar has never been higher for immediate knowledge